 GREENE: Is there any way to deduct those?

-MCCORMALLY: You're self-employed and you're traveling on business, that's $50 a bag or whatever, you can add it to your travel expenses.
-You might not think it's reasonable or ordinary but the IRS does.
+MCCORMALLY: If you're self-employed, and you're traveling on business, that $50 a bag - or whatever - you can add it to your travel expenses.
+You might not think it's reasonable and ordinary, but the IRS does.

 GREENE: Well, that's kind of the IRS.

 GREENE: Thanks so much for joining us.
-I really appreciate.
+I really appreciate it.
 And have a great holiday.

 MCCORMALLY: Thank you.

-GREENE: That's Kevin Mccormally, he's editorial director of Kiplinger's Personal Finance Magazine.
-Transcript provided by NPR, Copyright National Public Radio.
+GREENE: That's Kevin McCormally; he's editorial director of Kiplinger's Personal Finance magazine.
+Transcript provided by NPR, Copyright NPR.